robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 The hierarchical structure for arranging test cases is built as follows:

-- Test cases are created in `test case files`_.
+- Test cases are created in `suite files`_.
 - A test case file automatically creates a `test suite`_ containing the test cases in that file.
 - A directory containing test case files forms a higher-level test suite.
-Such a `test suite directory`_ has suites created from test case files as its child test suites.
+Such a `suite directory`_ has suites created from test case files as its child test suites.
 - A test suite directory can also contain other test suite directories, and this hierarchical structure can be as deeply nested as needed.